 A meeting adjourned under this clause stands adjourned to:

-such day, and at such time and place, as the National Councillor Directors present decide; and
+such day, and at such time and place, as the Directors present decide; and

-if no determination is made by the Directors, to the same day in the next week at the same time and place.4.2(a)4.2(b)(iii)
+if no determination is made by the Directors, to the same day in the next week at the same time and place.

+Subject to the Corporations Act and provided that the meeting was not called under sub-clause 4.2(a) or 4.2(b)(iii), the Directors may at any time change the venue for, postpone or cancel a general meeting not less than 5 Business Days before the time the meeting was to be held, by giving notice to each person entitled to receive notice of the general meeting.

 Method of Voting

-A resolution put to the vote of a meeting is decided on a show of hands unless a poll is demanded At a general meeting, voting will occur by show of hands or voices or such other method as the chairperson determines, unless a poll is demanded by three Members present at the meeting.

-A poll can only be demanded by three Members present at the meeting at any time prior to a vote being taken, or immediately after the declaration of a result of a vote conducted by means other than a poll.
+A resolution put to the vote of a meeting is decided on a show of hands unless a poll is demanded by at least three Voting Members present at the meeting prior to a vote being taken, or immediately after the declaration of a result of a vote conducted by means other than a poll.

 A demand for a poll may be withdrawn.

-If a poll is duly demanded, it will be taken in such a manner as the chairperson directs.
+If a poll is duly demanded, it will be taken when and in such a manner as the chairperson directs.

 A poll demanded on the election of the chairperson of the meeting or on a question of adjournment of a meeting must be taken immediately.

-A Member may vote in person or by proxy.
+A Voting Member may vote in person or by proxy.

 Voting rights

+Subject to this Constitution, at a meeting of Members:

-On a vote conducted at a general meeting by poll, each Voting Member has one vote and Non-Voting Members do not have a vote.
+on a poll, each Voting Member has one vote; and

-On a vote conducted at a general meeting by other means, each person present who is a Voting Member, or proxy for a Voting Member, or Representative, has one vote (for example, on a show of hands or voices, a Voting Member only has one vote even if the Voting Member carries other proxies).
+on a vote conducted by other means, each present Voting Member has one vote (for example, on a show of hands or voices, a Voting Member only has one vote even if the Voting Member carries other proxies).

+In the case of a resolution passed under clause 4.14, each Voting Member has one vote.

+A Member who is suspended is not entitled to vote during the period of suspension.

+In this Constitution, all references to a vote of Members is to a vote of Voting Members.
 Non-Voting Members do not have a vote.

-In the case of a resolution passed without a meeting, in the manner provided in clause 4.194.14, each Member has one vote.

-However, a Member that is suspended is not entitled to vote during the period of suspension.

 Decisions of the Members

-Questions arising for determination by the Voting Members (other than matters requiring a special resolution) will be decided by a simple majority of votes cast, unless a different majority is:

-otherwise provided for in this Constitution; or

-determined by special resolution of the Members.
+Unless a Special Resolution is required under the Corporations Act or this Constitution, a resolution is carried if a Majority of the votes cast on the resolution are in favour of the resolution.

 In a case of an equality of votes cast on a motion (whether the vote is taken by poll or show of hands), the chairperson of the general meeting will have a casting vote in addition to any vote to which he or she may be entitled as a Member.

-A declaration by the chairperson of the meeting that a resolution has been carried or lost, and an entry to that effect in the minutes is conclusive evidence of the fact without proof of the number or proportion of the votes recorded in favour of or against the resolution – unless a poll is demanded.
+A declaration by the chairperson of the meeting that a resolution has been carried or lost, and an entry to that effect in the minutes is conclusive evidence of the fact without proof of the number or proportion of the votes recorded in favour of or against the resolution, unless a poll is demanded.

 An objection may be raised to the qualification of a voter only at the meeting or adjourned meeting at which the vote objected to is given or tendered.
 Any such objection will be referred to the chairperson of the meeting whose decision is final.
 A vote not disallowed pursuant to such an objection is valid for all purposes.

-Seconding

-Motions do not need to be seconded in order to be put to a vote.

 Proxies

 A Member may appoint a proxy to act on behalf of the Member at one or more general meetings.